status-im/help.status.im/docs/style-guide/style-conventions.md

     | **Correct** | You can access your messages only after 30 days. |
     | Incorrect   | You can only access your messages after 30 days. |

+- In the first paragraph after a heading, avoid repeating the title information.
+For example, if the heading title is "Search for a contact using the Status display name," don't start the first paragraph with "To search for a contact using the Status display name [...]"
 - Lookup for instances of the *which* word on your text; it's possible you can replace them with *that*.
 For more information about the differences between *which* and *that*, check this [Grammarly :octicons-tab-external-16:][grammarly-which-vs-that]{:target="_blank"} article.

 ## Punctuation